 Data center load bank testing helps you detect problems resulting from faulty designs, improper settings, and defective or damaged equipment.
 Load banks help provide a rigorous testing environment that validates performance and identifies issues to avoid downtime.

 Few, if any, data center operations can survive a power outage unscathed.
 In many cases, data centers suffer debilitating financial losses from downtime.
-Data center load bank testing helps lower serious risks.
+Using load banks for data center commissioning helps lower serious risks.

 Consider these eye-opening findings: